evilprince2009/Attach-With/README.md

 ### Installation

 Not yet available in PoowerShellGallery.
 Install it manuall my putting it inside your `Modules` directory.

-Now, put this line `Import-Module -Name Add-With` inside your PowerShell profile.
+Now, put this line `Import-Module -Name Add-With` inside your PowerShell profile and save.
 To edit your PowerShell profile, open powershell, type notepad $profile & hit `<Enter>`.

 ### Usage